PARC Residents and Staff Have Received Their First Doses

 Can I still transmit COVID-19 after receiving the vaccine?

-We still don’t have a definitive answer to this question.
-While vaccination will protect you against infection, it is still possible you could still carry the virus and be contagious to others.
-Clinical trials will continue for another two years, so we will eventually learn whether vaccinated people can transmit the virus.
+While we don’t have a definitive answer to this question, emerging data suggests that vaccination significantly reduces transmission.
+Clinical trials will continue for another two years, so we will eventually learn, definitively, whether vaccinated people can transmit the virus.

 Do I still need to wear a mask and physically distance once vaccinated?

 Yes, for now we must continue exercising COVID-safe measures such as masking, vigorous hand washing and physical distancing.
-This is because experts are still uncertain whether vaccinated individuals can transmit COVID-19, and we also currently don’t know for certain how long the vaccines confer immunity.
+This is because experts are still not able to confirm, with certainty, that vaccinated individuals can transmit COVID-19, and we also currently don’t know for certain how long the vaccines confer immunity.

 Can I move to PARC during the vaccination period?